-- Excused absences If you are missing class because of an emergency, illness, COVID requirement, or a religious activity, communicate with me ASAP.
+Excused absences - If you are missing class because of an emergency, illness, COVID protocol requirement, or a religious activity, communicate with me ASAP.
 I know this is a challenging situation and I will do my best to help everyone with excused absences or emergencies.
-Please also recognize the immense challenges for myself and the TAs as we navigate this, together as a community. - Make-up assignments If your absence is excused or planned, make-up assignments and/or due date extensions can be arranged.
-If you do not provide at least 24 hours of advanced notice, we cannot guarantee that a make-up assignment will be available. - If you already know that you will be absent for any required course activities during the quarter, tell us about it as far in advance as possible, preferably by the end of the first week of classes.
+Please also recognize the immense challenges for myself, and the TAs, as we continue to navigate COVID, together - as a community.

+Make-up assignments - If your absence is excused or planned, make-up assignments and/or due date extensions can be arranged.
+If you do not provide at least 24 hours of advanced notice, we cannot guarantee that a make-up assignment will be available.

+If you already know that you will be absent for any required course activities during the quarter, tell us about it as far in advance as possible, preferably by the end of the first week of classes.
 You still must complete all of the course assignments, but may be able to do so at a different time.
 Speak with Dr. Barter before your absence to work out the details.
 If you anticipate missing multiple days, schedule a private meeting with Dr. Barter to discuss your needs.